Gholam Hossein Tabrizi: Early life and career

 Tabrizi was born Sheikh Gholam Hossein Tork in 1881 and grew up in a religious family in the city of Vayqan in Shabestar County.
 He later received his higher education in Mashhad, Tabriz.
 Other contemporary figures like Sheikh Mohammad Khiabani and Ahmad Kasravi were also studying at this time.
 Following his studies, Tabrizi began training at the Najaf Seminary to become a Shia cleric.
 For many years he led Friday evening prayers at the seminary, gave interpretations of the Quran at his house, and taught jurisprudence.
 He also helped Seyed Javad Khamenei with the establishment of another seminary.

 Fada'iyan-e Islam

 The Mashhad branch of Fada'iyan-e Islam was headed by Tabrizi.
 He and other administrators and teachers led Quran interpretation sessions on Friday afternoons.
 The group also led provincial forums and sent letters and telegrams in support of Ruhollah Khomeini.

 Death

-Tabrizi was assassinated in 1980 at the age of 97.
+Tabrizi died in 1980 at the age of 97.
 He is buried at the Imam Reza shrine, along with Seyyed Abdulkarim Hasheminejad.